 Online commerce, otherwise known as e-commerce almost completely levels the playing field between you and some of the biggest brands out there, allowing you to build a loyal customer base at a fraction of the cost.

 If you’re ready to start building your online presence and make the bulk of your sales from the comfort of your own home, I suggest you get started with an e-commerce platform like Shopify.
-And depending on your type of product, you’ll want to consider whether it’s worth selling on marketplaces like Amazon and Etsy.

 The funny thing about Amazon is that although it’s one of the largest apparel sellers in the US– second only to Walmart– most people who buy clothes on their site say Amazon isn’t a destination for fashion.
 People are more likely to turn to Amazon for basic and casual apparel, and especially because it’s convenient with their Prime shipping and all that other good stuff.